 Wheelchair and family-accessible restrooms and elevators are located throughout the museum.

-Wheelchairs and walkers are available on a first-come, first-served basis at no cost and are located at Guest Services in the main lobby, in the elevator towers, and in the lower lobby checkroom.
+Wheelchairs and walkers are available on a first-come, first-served basis at no cost and are located at Guest Services in the Garrison Lobby, in the elevator tower, and in the lower lobby checkroom.
 Personal wheelchairs, canes with rubber tips, and motorized mobility devices are also permitted in the museum.

 The Orchard Trail, Art Trail and North Forest Trail are all hard-surface trails.
 See the Crystal Bridges app for accessible tours of our grounds.